How to Install WordPress with Apache on Debian

 sudo find /var/www/html/wordpress -type f -exec chmod 644 {} \;

-WordPress uses a database to store all site data.
-This section guides you through creating a new database and user for WordPress using MariaDB, a popular database server.
+WordPress requires a database to store all site data.
+Accordingly, in this section, you will create a new database and user for WordPress using MariaDB.

 sudo mariadb -u root